 Institute for Systems Biology

-The Institute for Systems Biology is based in the South Lake Union neighborhood in downtown Seattle, WA.
+The Institute for Systems Biology is based in the South Lake Union neighborhood in downtown Seattle.
 ISB is a nonprofit biomedical research organization working on large-scale human health challenges using a strong-interdisciplinary approach.

 The organization has nearly 200 full-time staff from 30 countries who are experts in multiple fields but who share a strong ethic in supporting K-12 science educators.
 Over 1,000 educators participate in their outreach programs annually.

 ISB serves as a primary research facility in addition to an entrepeneurial incubator and accelerator connecting human health innovations to social needs and data systems.